Matthieudoliveira/326-workshops/workshop-06/workshop-06.md

-# JavaScript, React, and Mocking a Server
+# Workshop 06: JavaScript, React, and Mocking a Server

 # Introduction